8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 Related video from YouTube

-Why Users Are Leaving Feedly in 2026
+Why Are Users Leaving Feedly in 2026?

 - Newsletter support is paid-only: Reading newsletters inside Feedly requires a paid plan.
 Inoreader includes 20 newsletter feeds in its free tier.